postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 ### Viewing Private Documentation

-Private documentation can only be viewed by its author unless the collection is shared within their Postman Pro or Postman Enterprise Team Library.
+Only the author can view private documentation unless the collection is shared within their Postman Pro or Postman Enterprise Team Library.

 Teammates with “Can View” permissions can oversee progress, while teammates with “Can Edit” permissions can collaborate in writing, revising, and updating documentation.